rackerlabs/technical-blog/content/blog/2022/2022-06-28-migrate-data-from-mdf-file-to-ndf-file-in-same-file-group/index.md

 {{< /highlight >}}

-So in our case it will be:
+So, in our case it will be:

 {{< highlight sql >}}